sktylr/routeit/README.md

 These prefixes and suffixes are judged on their specificity in the same way that dynamic routes are managed in the router, which is covered above in [Routing](#routing).
 The syntax is nearly the same - `${name|prefix|suffix}`, where `|prefix` and `|suffix` are both optional, but if you wish to match against a suffix but not a prefix, you must do `${name||suffix}`.
 As with dynamic routing, the prefixes and suffixes used in dynamic URL rewrites are not stripped from the match, so if we had `/${name||.css} /css/${name}` and passed in `/styles.css`, this would be rewritten to `/css/styles.css`.
+See [`examples/static/rewrites/complex`](/examples/static/rewrites/complex/) for an example of how to use these.
 The same non-determinism issue mentioned above for dynamic routing can _not_ be introduced for URL rewrites, since the configuration file is read in in-order, so the order of children is always the same (unless the file is changed in some way).

 Static and dynamic rules that collide (such as `/hello -> ...` and `/${name} -> ...`) are allowed, since the Trie structure will unambiguously be able to choose the static selection if it receives the exact string.